 Over the course of the HAI-PEPFAR project, the HAI team has been working to scale up and expand access to comprehensive HIV/AIDS care and treatment while strengthening the capacity of national structures and providing sustainable service delivery.
 The project builds on PEPFAR and MSHP policies to implement critical interventions for HIV prevention, care, and treatment and develop partnerships with local NGOs to promote sustainable HIV support activities.

-Project LINKS (which stands for Leadership, Impact, National Engagement, Knowledge, Sustainability), employs a five-pronged approach which promotes: 1) strengthening local MSLS leadership; 2) employing high-impact strategies; 3) building local NGO capacity; 4) reinforcing strategic information systems; and 5) establishing a clear transition plan for PEPFAR activities to local stewardship.
+Project LINKS (which stands for Leadership, Impact, National Engagement, Knowledge, Sustainability), employs a five-pronged approach which promotes: 1) strengthening local MSHP leadership; 2) employing high-impact strategies; 3) building local NGO capacity; 4) reinforcing strategic information systems; and 5) establishing a clear transition plan for PEPFAR activities to a local NGO, IRAA (Institut de Recherche et Actions en Afrique).

 Over the course of the five-year project, HAI is working to transition Project LINKS activities to local stewardship, led by the MSHP and Ivorian non-governmental organizations to ensure ongoing support of health systems in Côte d’Ivoire.